The World Naked Bike Ride is a once-a-year clothing optional bicycle ride that happens in approximately 70 cities around the world.

 - Highlight the vulnerability of cyclists to motorists who appear blind to our presence

-- Promote positive body image for all
+- Encourage positive body image for all

-We welcome all, male and female, and all ages to the World Naked Bike Ride Melbourne 2019.
-Please join us for our 14th Annual ride, the biggest of its kind in the Southern hemisphere.
+We welcome all, male and female, and all ages to the World Naked Bike Ride Melbourne 2021.
+Please join us for our 16th Annual ride, the longest running World Naked Bike Ride in Australia.

 It’s also a fun and free event!